isabella232/cloud-portal-documentation/docs/securing_credentials.md

 ### Advanced configuration

-First of all have a look to the official [/git-secrets](https://github.com/awslabs/git-secrets) repository.
+First of all, have a look at the official [/git-secrets](https://github.com/awslabs/git-secrets) repository.

 Add a configuration template if you want to add hooks to all repositories you initialize or clone in the future.